The Angels Sing This Day

 Description

-A lilting refrain "The angels sing this day" is juxtaposed with the paradox of the Christmas story set in an expressive and sometimes reserved and sometimes declamatory fashion.
+A lilting refrain "The angels sing this day" is juxtaposed with the paradox of the Christmas story, set in an expressive and sometimes reserved or declamatory fashion.

 review copy